Judith Holm Memorial Student Awards for 2011

 Examples of Citations/References

-References must be listed at the end of your paper, in alphabetical order by last name of author.
-The following examples* are a guide:
+References must be listed at the end of your paper, alphabetically by author surname.
+The following examples are a guide (you may also use standard American Psychological Association format):

 • Doe, J. (2005) Dreams Revealed.
 The Ego-Psychology Journal, 14, (pp. #12-17)